 The four cups are derived from four expressions of redemption found in Exodus 6:6-7: “I will bring you out;” “I will deliver you;” “I will redeem you;” and “I will take you.”
 Due to the positive, redemptive focus of each phrase, each cup could come to represent current groups that need to be “brought out, delivered, redeemed, or taken out.”
 A short teaching can take place before each cup is blessed.
 Groups for consideration include: refugees and slaves, victims of domestic violence, victims of sexual trafficking, and the poor and impoverished.

-Rabbis for Human Rights suggests the following interpretations.
+Rabbis for Human Rights, an organization that works to promote social and economic justice in Israel, suggests the following interpretations.

 The First Cup: Freedom in America

-As we lift the first cup, we envision an America – the “land of the free” – where everyone has a standard of living adequate for the health and well-being of him/herself and of his/her family, including food, clothing, housing and medical care and necessary social services (from Article 25 of the Declaration of Human Rights).
+As we lift the first cup, we envision an America – the “land of the free” – where everyone has a standard of living adequate for the health and well-being of themself and of their family, including food, clothing, housing and medical care and necessary social services (from Article 25 of the Declaration of Human Rights).